oVirt/ovirt-site/source/community/activities/summer-of-code.html.md

 ### **Idea:** oVirt virtual disks advanced integration with libvirt

 **Description:** oVirt is the KVM virtualization management application for large data centers.
 Today, oVirt supports many advanced features.
-We are looking to enhance these by introducing fine grained control of virtual disk capabilities such as 'eio' behavior, 'cache' type, and more.
+We are looking to enhance these by introducing fine-grained control of virtual disk capabilities such as 'eio' behavior, 'cache' type, and more.
 These capabilities would be exposed through Rest API and web interfaces.

 **Expected results:** It should be possible for the user to configure the mentioned advanced disk capabilities per storage, virtual machine and disk.